When Prospects Go from Hot to Cold: Where You Went Wrong

-- Text Message – It stated that she’d like to get on the phone with me and wanted to know when I was available (absolutely the wrong type of message to send, never ask a client when they are available to talk – there’s a much better way to phrase this that actually works – it’s something I teach in the Sales Maven Society – it’s not your prospect’s job to do the work and find a time to meet with you)
+- Text Message – It stated that she'd like to get on the phone with me and wanted to know when I was available (absolutely the wrong type of message to send, never ask a client when they are available to talk – there's a much better way to phrase this that actually works – it's something I teach in the Sales Maven Society (an amazing community where there is coaching for sales) – it's not your prospect's job to do the work and find a time to meet with you)

 - Email five – She asked why I had “disappeared” and not gotten back to her (again not the kind of message you should send less than 4 days after an initial conversation with a prospect, this comes off as desperate and frankly aggressive)

 After email five came through, I promptly sent a message letting her know that I'd decided not to move forward with this opportunity and that there was no need for additional follow-up by her.
 This was my nice way of saying “Leave Me Alone!”